 When stored in their original plastic packaging, dry beans will last about 1 year.
-However, it is possible for dry beans to last 25+ years with certain storage methods, including DIY home storage methods.
+However, dry beans can last 25+ years with specific storage methods, including DIY home storage methods.

 Why Dry Beans Go Bad

-Like with all dry foods, beans are sensitive to oxygen, light, humidity and heat.
+Like all dry foods, beans are sensitive to oxygen, light, humidity, and heat.
 Oxygen is particularly a big concern as it will cause the natural fats in the beans to degrade, causing them to go rancid.
 In high-humidity areas, beans can also get moldy.

-Even if the beans remain safe to eat, exposure to oxygen and light can cause the beans to lose their nutrients.
-After just 2 years, significant vitamin degradation occurs and virtually no vitamins may be present after 5 years.
+Even if the beans remain safe to eat, exposure to oxygen and light can cause them to lose their nutrients.
+After just 2 years, significant vitamin degradation occurs, and virtually no vitamins may be present after 5 years.
 However, the protein and mineral components of beans will still be intact. (source)

 How to Tell if Dry Beans Have Gone Bad

 - Rancid smell: Dry beans should not have any noticeable smell

 - Visible signs of mold: It might look like fuzz or a film over the beans